ndextools/ndex-morphcs/docs/parameter-options.md

 # Parameter Options

+The user can pick from several command-line parser standards, which are listed below.
+And although examples used in this documentation are given in the POSIX and GNU formats, please use whichever standard you are most accustomed to using.

+* POSIX like options (i.e. `-Sn linux`)
+* GNU like long options (i.e. `--input filename --output outfile --convert csv`)
+* Java like properties (i.e. `-Dc tsv`)
+* Short options with value attached (i.e. `-i filename`)
+* Long options with single hyphen (i.e. `-server`)

 ### Help

 ```text
 [-h | --help]
 ```
 This causes the display of all possible parameter options to `stdout` (the console, in most cases).
+No other processing is done.
 The -h and --help keywords are case sensitive.

 Examples:
 ```text